SeaGL/seagl.github.io/_posts/2022-11-04-day-1-schedule.md

 * der.hans - Intermediate jq: sed for json

 #### 11:10am-11:40am
-* Alanna Burke - The struggle of getting an open-source community off the ground
+* Alanna Burke - The struggle of getting an open-source community off the ground (Re-Scheduled to Saturday, November 5 at 10:00am)
 * jberkus - The Cloud Native Burrito

 #### 11:55am-12:25pm